puppetlabs/puppet-docs/source/guides/configuring.markdown

 Start the Central Daemon
 ------------------------

 Most sites should only need one central puppet server.
-Reductive Labs will be publishing a document describing best practices for scale-out and failover, though there are various ways to address handling in larger infrastructures.
+Puppet Labs will be publishing a document describing best practices for scale-out and failover, though there are various ways to address handling in larger infrastructures.
 For now, we'll explain how to